The Hatboro-Horsham High School

 High School Principal

-My name is Dennis M. Williams, Jr. and this marks my twelfth year as an administrator at this fine high school and eleventh as the building principal.
+My name is Dennis M. Williams, Jr. and this marks the start of my fourteenth year as an administrator at this fine high school and fourteenth as the building principal.
 As a 1993 graduate of Hatboro-Horsham High School, I am continually excited about leading this building to new levels of achievement.
 I attribute a great deal of my professional success to my experiences and memories at H-H and the local community.
 I loved my time here and was active in a variety of ways.
 As a student, I was an all-conference football player and discus thrower at H-H and was a member of the 1992 District One Championship Football Team, the only district football championship in history and was inducted into the H-H Athletic Team Wall of Fame in 2009.

 Mr. John Zuk